jonaprieto/athena/README.md

   $ make install
 ```

-To install the Agda libraries, `agda-prop`, `agda-metis`, and
+To install the Agda libraries (`agda-prop`, `agda-metis` and
-the Agda standard library, run the following command:
+the Agda standard library) run the following command:

 ```bash
   $ make install-libraries
 ```

+Now, the libraries will be installed in the `lib` folder.
+If you are using your own `.agda`, you probably want to
+specify in your `.agda/defaults` and `.agda/libraries` files
+the path to these libraries.
+If you are an expert user, download
+directly the libraries from their repositories:

+- [agda-metis][agda-metis]
+- [agda-prop][agda-prop]
+- [agda-stdlib][agda-stdlib]

 ## Installing the Metis Prover